ivanlawrence/ivanlawrence.com/content/resume.md

 MerchantWords collects, processes, and analyzes billions of data points from major online marketplaces to provide marketing insights into each sales platform.

-*   **Oversee all technology**, implementing new AI tools and workflows, personally developing infrastructure/operations and UX/full-stack software.
+*   **Oversee all technology**, implementing new AI tools and workflows, personally developing infrastructure/operations and UX/full-stack software for sites with over 100K/req/hr.

-*   **Pioneered the CI/CD pipeline** to ensure consistent, repeatable deployments and efficient bug/fix analysis.
+*   **Create and maintain a CI/CD pipeline** ensuring consistent, repeatable deployments, global scale, and efficient bug/fix analysis.

-*   **Ensure backward compatibility** for new deployments across a blend of monolith and microservices, written in various modern frameworks, vanilla, and legacy code spanning over a decade.
+*   **QA and integration testing** ensuring all deployments (across a blend of monolith and microservices) pass tests ensuring global service availability and roll back requirements are met.

-*   **Ensure compliance with regulatory requirements** like GDPR, maintaining secure frontend/backend technologies within international restrictions.
+*   **SRE using GitOps methodologies** with a focus on environment repeatability and business continuity utilizing IaC and Configuration Management.

-*   **Practice GitOps methodologies** with a focus on environment repeatability and business continuity.
+*   **Ensure compliance with regulatory requirements** like GDPR/PCI, maintaining secure frontend/backend technologies within international restrictions and ensuring all instances are security patched.

-*   **Manage a blended, cloud-agnostic hybrid code-based infrastructure**, utilizing providers that offer the most business sense.
+*   **Manage a blended, cloud-agnostic hybrid infrastructure**, spanning the common providers (AWS, GCP, DigitalOcean, etc) and on premises private clouds (Incus/LXD, VMWare, Kubernetes, etc) to best fit business needs.

-*   **Utilize a wide range of software daily**, including MySQL, ELK (ElasticSearch/Kibana), JAVA, NodeJS, Go, Python, VueJS, JQuery, BootStrap JSP, BASH, Linux CLI tools, Ansible, Terraform, Git, BigQuery, Cloud Build, Cloud Functions, and Google App Engine.
+*   **Utilize a wide range of software daily**, including MySQL, BigQuery, ELK, Java, JSP/JSTL, NodeJS, Go, Python, VueJS, JQuery, BootStrap, Tailwind, BASH, Linux CLI tools, Ansible, Terraform, Git, Cloud Build, Cloud Functions, and Google App Engine.

 ## **DevOps / SysOps Engineer**